Buttonsage

 Natural Habitat

-Coastal areas, dunes, and other well-drained sites in the Neotropical realm
+native to coastal areas, dunes, and other well-drained sites in the Neotropical realm, including Mexico, the Caribbean, Central America, and South America

 Other Names